juji-io/docs/docs/quality-chatbot-design-tips.md

 ## Periodically Change Up Your Chatbot's Conversation

 Unless you're calling a particularly rigid call center, humans have a tendency to vary their scripts with some ad-libs.
 You should consider doing the same with your chatbot.
 Clients have a tendency to say "done and dusted", when their chatbot is in production, but continuing to improve and vary it keeps it feeling more alive, which for a blob of spinning electrons is always a good idea.
 The moral of the story is don't be afraid to go in and adjust the story.
-You should definitely do this is some part of the flow isn't working, according to the conversation data, but even if everything's feeling great, changing it up to keep it fresh is also a great idea.
+You should definitely do this if some part of the flow isn't working, according to the conversation data, but even if everything's feeling great, changing it up to keep it fresh is also a great idea.
 One word of caution though.
 Don't undermine it at its core.
 In other words, don't throw out the bot with the bathwater.

 ## **What's Next**